-- 1.G.3.1 National records shall be recognized upon confirmation of an application submitted to the Executive on the form provided and available from the Administration Officer.
-Official documentation of the score achieved shall be required. - 1.G.3.2 Applicants must be members of TSNZ and either of New Zealand citizenship or having been continuously resident in New Zealand for a period of 12 months prior to the event for which the National record is being claimed. - 1.G.3.3 Applications shall only be considered for records set in the following ISSF events:
+- 1.G.3.1 National records shall be recognized upon confirmation of an application submitted to the Executive on the form provided and available from the Executive Officer.
+Official documentation of the score achieved shall be required. - 1.G.3.2 Applicants must be members of TSNZ and either of New Zealand citizenship or having been continuously resident in New Zealand for a period of 12 months prior to the event for which the National record is being claimed. - 1.G.3.3 Applications shall only be considered for records set in the following TSNZ National Championship Matches: